 It also makes no sense for Zelie to associate the memory of her mother to the smell of Jollof rice.
 Jollof although popular in west Africa today, is not a staple food in present day Nigeria, nor would it have been a staple in a prehistoric setting either.
 Most of the rice consumed in Nigeria is imported.
 ‘Swallows’ like Eba, Amala, Akpu accompanied with native soups and stews are way more commonly eaten, especially by anyone who is not wealthy, like Zelie.
 The casava, yams and plantains they are made from are native to the region.
 But instead, its Jollof for Zelie, a commoner and for Amari – the princess – it’s pie and sugared tea?
 In prehistoric Yorubaland?
 I just…

 The map of Orisha (If you understand the meaning of the word then you understand the oddity in using the name) as previously mentioned consists of a multitude of seemingly random locations in Modern-day Nigeria, except assigned a Yoruba identity, even though in reality those places are not made up of Yoruba people.
 Places like Gombe and Kano are mainly populated by Fulani and Hausa ethnic groups, while that of Benin City is mainly populated by Binis and Candomblé is the name of a Brazilian religion…?

-Furthermore, if this is set in a prehistoric time in what is now Nigeria, why are the names ‘Lagos’ and ‘Benin’ even used, when those names only came to exist with the arrival of the Portuguese in the region?
+Furthermore, if this is set in a prehistoric time in what is now Nigeria, why are the names ‘Lagos’ and ‘Benin’ even used, when those names only came to exist with the arrival of the Portuguese in the region in the 1500s?

 Also, Oya in this book is a deity of life and death but the original Yoruba belief, this is simply not the case.
 If Adeyemi needed to have a such a deity in her story, she could have simply fabricated one.
 But instead, we were given a mix of deities, some with accurate representations, and others not.
 It really makes no sense.